BenWiederhake/spread/README.md

 that's still plenty of time to make a filesystem race likely.

 Personally, I deal with this using the "profile" concept:
-- The "default" profile to cover most of my home directory, specifically all the small (< 2 GiB), fast-changing stuff like my workspace, browser settings, mails; and:
+- The "default" profile to cover most of my home directory, specifically all the small (< 2 GiB), fast-changing stuff like my workspace, browser settings, mail; and:
 - The "large" profile to cover the rest of my home directory, specifically all the large, slow-changing stuff like music, camera folder, data collections, archives.

 This way, the "default" profile runs in a rather fast, near-atomic fashion, and I can probably deal with the fallout easily.